R-a-y-Zhang/hackerhour/talk.md

 ## Basics
 ### Why
-As a programmer, there are a few tools which you are required to be comfortable with whether or not you want to or not.
+As a programmer, there are a few tools which you are required to be comfortable.
 One of these things is the terminal, the tool which our forefathers wielded before we had cute little icons and nice colors to look at.
 A time when speeds were measured in KHz instead of GHz.
 A time when pong was considered fun.
 Some might find it intimidating,